walterhiggins/WMPJS/README.md

     };
     exports.roll = roll;

 A JavaScript module is a file with one or more related functions.
-In the above file we have one single function called roll.
+In Listing 5.1 we have one single function called roll.
 We let others use functions by exporting them.
 We'll dive deeper into the exports object and modules in later chapters.
 For now let's look at the function body itself (lines 2 through 5).

 1. The first statement of the function, `var result = Math.random();` declares a new variable called 'result' and assigns a random number to it.
 Remember: Math.random() will return a random number between 0 and 1.
 2. The next statement `result = result * 6` takes the number and multiplies it by 6.
 The `*` symbol is used in JavaScript to multiply numbers.